carney2490/elephantcake/README.md

   - As a user, I want to input a discount if I have recieved one; so that I can apply it to the order.
   - As a user, I want the total price shown before tax; so that I can know how much I will be paying in full before tax.
   - As a user, I want the total price shown after tax; so that I can know how much I will be paying in full.
+  - As a seller, I want know what state the item was sold to; so that I can pay the apppropriate taxes.